linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 It is argued that real estate belongs in a balanced investment portfolio,

 because this asset class is an important part of the investment universe.
-The

-- mission of real estate from a portfolio is fundamentally an investor's view that real estate will perform less well than is implied by the market-driven relative prices.
+The omission of real estate from a portfolio is fundamentally an investor's view that real estate will perform less well than is implied by the market-driven relative prices.
 Even if some allocation is made to real estate, capital market theory suggests that any allocation that is less than real estate's overall